 Proper insurance coverage is incredibly important in the appraisal industry.
 Starting your own appraisal business will require multiple types of insurance, but at a minimum, you will need the following:

 - Commercial General Liability (CGL) Insurance – Typically you need a policy that covers $1 million for each occurrence and $2 million aggregate limit.
 This insurance will cover costs associated with defending against third parties who claim you have caused them financial or physical harm while performing appraisal related services such as causing property damage during an inspection.
-Expect to pay between $400 and $800 annually for CGL Insurance.

 - Errors and Omissions (E&O) Insurance – You will need to obtain at least a $1 million professional liability policy in order to perform appraisal work for most lenders.
 This insurance offers coverage for lawsuits related to negligence, omissions, or errors in appraisals.
-Expect to pay between $600 and $1,800 annually for E&O Insurance with a high deductible, and $5,000+ annually for a policy with a lower deductible.

 It’s important to keep your business bank accounts separate from your personal bank accounts to ensure that you don’t blur the limitations on liability.
 This will keep your income and expenses organized so that you can begin accepting money from your clients.
 When you open a business bank account you can also apply for a line of credit for the company – which can be used to purchase a new work laptop or cover job expenses until you receive payments for appraisals completed.
 Valcre offers monthly and annual subscriptions.